 1. Run the simulation for 500 generations, with 1000 'mc_trials' per generation, outputting communicative accuracy every 10 generations.
 Plot the values on a graph.
 2. Experiment with different learning rules, re-running the simulation and inspecting the output.
 Which rules construct perfect communicative systems from random languages?
 How many different kinds of output pattern can you find with different rules?
 Plot them.
 3. Change the population update method to 'chain', and re-run the simulation.
 What happens?
 Why?
 Increase the number of interactions by a factor of 100, and reduce the number of generations by a factor of 10.
 What happens now?
 4. Experiment with the 'closed' method as well.
 What difference does the update method make to the way the simulation works?
-5. You can use the same code to test whether a learning rule can maintain (rather than construct) a perfect system.
-Re-test the rules you looked at in answering question 2 above.
+5. How would you alter the code to test whether a learning rule can maintain (rather than construct) a perfect system?
+Make these changes, then re-test the rules you looked at in answering question 2 above.
 If a rule fails the construction test, does that mean it always fails the maintenance test?
 If it passes the construction test, does it always pass the maintenance test?
 6. In previous worksheets you have had the opportunity to write and play with code which models genetic transmission, spatial organisation, reinforcement learning, and so on.
 How would you fit these things in to this iterated learning model?
-Why might that be an interesting thing to do?